Raitis-C/web_stock_game/README.md

 - 🏆 **Player leaderboard** — ranked by net worth (cash + portfolio value)
 - 🎮 **Campaign leaderboard** — beat a ladder of NPCs with increasing wealth
 - 🔍 **Stock browser** — search by symbol or name, live sparklines per card
-- 🔐 **Auth** — register/login with hashed passwords and CSRF protection
+- 🔐 **Auth** — register/login with hashed passwords and CSRF protection on forms

 ---